ROCm/ROCmValidationSuite/docs/install/installation.rst

 Building from source
 ---------------------

-This section explains how to get and compile current development stream of RVS.
+This section explains how to get and compile the current development stream of RVS.

 1. Clone the repository.